HardwareLounge/selly/README.md

 CHANNELS: A list of channel IDs where the bot is allowed to run.

+### Delete messages that not contain a link with the following domains

+ALLOWED_DOMAINS: A list of domains that are allowed in a message.
+If a message does not contain at least one of these domains, it will be deleted.

 ### Message when deleting a message without valid link

 MESSAGE_TITLE: The title of the message that will be sent when a message is deleted.
-Default: `Your ad must contain a link`
+You can use `\n` for a line break and `{allowed_domains}` for a list of the allowed domains.
+Default: `Your ad must contain a sales ad link`

 MESSAGE_DESCRIPTION: The description of the message that will be sent when a message is deleted.
-Default: `Please attach a link to your ad.
-If your ad not contain a link, it will be deleted.`
+Default: `Please attach a link with at least one of the following domains:\n\n{allowed_domains}\n\nIf your ad not contain at least one of these domains, your message will be deleted.`

 MESSAGE_COLOR: The color of the message that will be sent when a message is deleted.
 Use a hexadecimal color code.
 Default: `FF0000`

-DELETE_MESSAGE_AFTER: The [time](#timespan-examples) after which the message will be deleted.
+DELETE_MESSAGE_AFTER: The [time](#timespan-examples) after which the message that will be sent when a message is deleted will be deleted.
 Default: `30 seconds`

 ### Delete old messages